-A blackout is a loss of consciousness or complete or partial memory loss.
+A blackout refers to a loss of consciousness or complete or partial memory loss.
 Possible causes of blackouts include epilepsy and drinking a large volume of alcohol.
+Some causes of blackouts constitute a medical emergency.

 If a person notices someone falling unconscious, they should put them in a seated position or help them lie down so that they do not hurt themselves.